jitendra2329/CRUDOperation/README.md

                -> read method will simply return the hole List or Seq

-               # I have added one addition method called find, which will find the data into the collection(List or Seq)
+               # I have added one additional method called find, which will find the data into the collection(List or Seq)